 - Started the first four games at SS in 2010 before his rookie campaign was cut short by a season-ending knee injury (ACL) sustained in Week 4.
 Became just the third Packers rookie to open the season as a starter at safety since the 1970 AFL-NFL merger, joining Tom Flynn (1984) and Collins (2005).

 - Was selected by the Packers in the third round of the 2010 NFL Draft with the No. 71 overall pick.
-Green Bay traded up 15 spots from No. 86 overall to get him, surrendering that selection plus a fourth-round pick (No. 122 overall) to the Philadelphia Eagles, the third straight year GM Ted Thompson moved up in the draft to select a defensive player.
+Green Bay traded up 15 spots from No. 86 overall to get him, surrendering that selection plus a fourth-round pick (No. 122 overall) to the Philadelphia Eagles, the third straight year GM Ted Thompson moved up in the draft to select a defensive player (Jeremy Thompson in 2008, Clay Matthews in 2009).

-Given name Morgan Mark Burnett…Nicknamed “Uno”…Born in College Park, Ga. …Married, wife’s name is Nicolette…Has two sons, Morgan Jr. and Logan…Brother, Cap Jr., played football at the University of Georgia from 1999-2002…High school: A four-year starter and three-year team captain at North Clayton High (College Park, Ga.)…Was rated the No. 6 player in Georgia, the No. 7 safety in the nation, and the No. 84 player overall in the national Top 100 by Rivals.com…Rated the No. 5 prospect in the state by SuperPrep, was a member of the Super 11 squad selected by the Atlanta Journal-Constitution, and was named to the Orlando Sentinel’s All-Southern team…Played RB, QB, WR and DB…Earned Class 4A first-team all-state honors as a senior, when he recorded 135 tackles and six INTs, returning three for TDs, and added 1,100 yards rushing, 875 yards receiving and 650 yards passing on offense…Also was named Atlanta Touchdown Club Defensive Back of the Year and Defensive Player of the Year for Clayton/Henry counties…As a junior, compiled 101 tackles and five INTs, returning one for a score, and had 950 yards rushing, 800 passing and 620 receiving…Earned honorable mention all-state recognition at QB as a sophomore…Had his jersey, No. 1, retired by the school in April 2011…Also was a four-year letterman in track and a three-year letterwinner in basketball…Community involvement: Holds a free youth football camp in his community, Clayton County (Ga.), every summer…Is a spokesperson for the ALS Association Wisconsin Chapter...Is an ambassador for the NFL Play 60 program…Has participated in benefits for the Jerry Parins Cruise for Cancer…Residence: College Park, Ga.
+Given name Morgan Mark Burnett…Nicknamed “Uno”…Born in College Park, Ga. …Married, wife’s name is Nicolette…Has two sons, Morgan Jr. and Logan…Brother, Cap Jr., played football at the University of Georgia from 1999-2002…High school: A four-year starter and three-year team captain at North Clayton High (College Park, Ga.), where he was coached by his older brother, Cap Jr. …Was rated the No. 6 player in Georgia, the No. 7 safety in the nation, and the No. 84 player overall in the national top 100 by Rivals.com…Rated the No. 5 prospect in the state by SuperPrep, was a member of the Super 11 squad selected by the Atlanta Journal-Constitution, and was named to the Orlando Sentinel’s All-Southern team…Played QB, WR and DB…Earned Class 4A first-team all-state honors as a senior, when he recorded 135 tackles and six INTs, returning three for TDs, and added 1,100 yards rushing, 875 yards receiving and 650 yards passing on offense…Also was named Atlanta Touchdown Club Defensive Back of the Year and Defensive Player of the Year for Clayton/Henry counties…As a junior, compiled 101 tackles and five INTs, returning one for a TD, and had 950 yards rushing, 800 passing and 620 receiving…Earned honorable mention all-state recognition at QB as a sophomore…Had his jersey, No. 1, retired by the school in April 2011…Also was a four-year letterman in track and a three-year letterwinner in basketball…Community involvement: Holds a free youth football camp in his community, Clayton County (Ga.), every summer…Is a spokesperson for the ALS Association Wisconsin Chapter...Is an ambassador for the NFL Fuel Up to Play 60 program…Has participated in benefits for the Jerry Parins Cruise for Cancer…Residence: College Park, Ga.